Richard Taylor (missionary): Church Missionary Society

-He was present at the signing of the Treaty of Waitangi on 6 February 1840.
-In 1840 he was appointed as head of the school at Te Waimate mission, then in 1842 posted to the CMS mission station at Whanganui.
-By 1844 the brick church built by the Revd John Mason was inadequate to meet the needs of the congregation and it had been damaged in an earthquake.
+Taylor was present at the signing of the Treaty of Waitangi on 6 February 1840.
+In 1840, he was appointed as head of the school at Te Waimate mission, then in 1842 posted to the CMS mission station at Whanganui.
+By 1844, the brick church built by the Revd John Mason was inadequate to meet the needs of the congregation and it had been damaged in an earthquake.
 A new church was built under the supervision of the Revd Richard Taylor with the timber supplied by each pā on the river in proportion to its size and number of Christians.
-His travels as a missionary extended into the Taranaki and Taupo regions to the north of Whanganui.
+His travels as a missionary extended into the Taranaki and Taupō regions to the north of Whanganui.
 In March 1846 he hosted Governor George Grey when he visited Whanganui.

 In 1848, Taylor wrote A Leaf from the Natural History of New Zealand (1848).

-In 1849 he travelled back to Whanganui via Taupo from meeting of CMS missionaries in Tauranga.
+In 1849, he travelled back to Whanganui via Taupō from meeting of CMS missionaries in Tauranga.
 His missionary travels include travelling up the Whanganui River to settlements such as Pipiriki and to Lake Rotoaira at the base of Mount Tongariro.
 He named settlements along the Whanganui River Ātene (Athens), Koriniti (Corinth), Hiruhārama (Jerusalem) and Rānana (London) and the Wanganui suburb of Taylorville is named after him.

 After his death on 19 October 1873, his son, the Revd Basil Kirke Taylor, took over the Whanganui mission.

 He wrote numerous books about the natural and cultural environment of New Zealand in his time.